 Pleasure and laughter guaranteed from the comfort of your home!
-Since kids already spend so much time online, why don’t we try to make that time both educational and fun.
+Since kids already spend so much time online, why don’t we try to make that time both educational and fun?
 There are plenty of great websites that are full of fun French games.
-Here are some of our favorite holiday themed sites:
+Here are some of our favourite holiday-themed sites:

 Of course, how could we forget the infamous Norad Santa Tracker?
 The website’s also available in French and includes a bunch of fun activities as well!
 Just select “French” as the language in the top right corner.

 If there’s any time of the year to treat yourself to some sweet delicacies… it’s definitely the holidays!
 Of course, kids are always hungry for cookies, pastries, and cakes, so satisfy your sweet tooth during the holidays!